 One of the fastest ways to destroy an expensive suitcase is by improperly storing it in an area that is exposed to very high humidity.
-Both fabric-exterior suitcases and the type of luggage that has a plastic shell with fabric zippers can be damaged by mold and mildew if stored in areas with high humidity and a mold-friendly temperature, you might have a surprise when packing for your next trip!
+Both fabric-exterior suitcases and hardshell luggage can be damaged by mold and mildew.
+If you store your suitcase in an area with high humidity and a mold-friendly temperature, you might have a surprise when packing for your next trip!

 Most suitcases come with silica packets when they’re new.
 Although most shoppers immediately throw these packets away, it’s a good idea to start saving them.
 Find and keep the silica packet when you purchase new luggage, jackets, or other fabric goods.
-Tossing a handful into your suitcase’s pocket or suitcase liner before you put the case in storage can effectively reduce the risk of mold or mildew damage to your suitcase.
+Tossing a handful of these packets into your suitcase’s pocket or suitcase liner before you put the case in storage can effectively reduce the risk of mold or mildew damage to your suitcase.

 2. Don’t smash your luggage in storage

-Suitcases are designed to withstand pressure when loaded, but stacking your empty suitcase under heavy items in storage is a quick way to wear out hardware, fabric, zippers, and the internal structure of a suitcase that helps it stay rigid will hold up better if it’s not stacked.
+Suitcases are designed to withstand pressure when loaded, but stacking your empty suitcase under heavy items in storage is a quick way to wear it out.
+The hardware, fabric, zippers, and the internal structure of a suitcase that helps it stay rigid will hold up better if it’s not stacked.

 3. Clean before storage.

-Although most suitcases are designed to hide dirt, luggage gets really dirty through the course of travel.
-Airport conveyor belts, shuttle cargo bays, and rolling over sidewalks and parking lots tend to build up dirt on the outside of both fabric and hard shell suitcases need a quick cleaning before storage.
+Although most suitcases are designed to hide dirt, luggage gets really dirty during travel.
+Airport conveyor belts, cargo bays, and all that rolling over sidewalks and parking lots tend to build up dirt on the outside of suitcases.
+Both fabric and hard shell suitcases need a quick cleaning before storage.

-To give your suitcase a little bit of cleaning love before storage so you’ll be ready for your next trip.
+Give your suitcase a little bit of love before storage so you’ll be ready for your next trip.
 When it’s time to pack and go, you’ll be looking great.
 Here’s a quick guide to how to clean suitcases.